ENVIRONMENTALISM:

 late medieval Europe .
 By 19th

 century much of the globe embraced it.
-France was a pioneer, by 18th
+France Germany

 The actual experience of Scientific